Pacific UV: History

+Formation

 The band was formed in Athens, Georgia in 1998.
 Founding members include Howard Hudson, Clay Jordan, and Lucas Jensen.

-Their first full-length record (which was titled Longplay 1 when originally pressed on compact-disc, but was later renamed with an eponymous title) was released on WARM Recordings in 2002, and was produced by Andy LeMaster (member of Now It's Overhead).
+Their first full-length record (which was titled Longplay 1 when originally pressed on compact-disc but was later renamed with an eponymous title) was released on WARM Recordings in 2002, and was produced by Andy LeMaster.
+The album was called "a masterpiece" and rated 4 stars by Rolling Stone.

+Move to Portland

-After a national tour, and nearly universal acclaim for their debut record (including praise from Rolling Stone Magazine, who called the album a "masterpiece"), the initial formation of the band dissolved.
-Jordan relocated to Portland and enlisted the help of Mike Erwin (7 Years In Space), Kevin Davis (of Glowworm), Jesse Robert W. (also of Glowworm), and Matt Kline.
-Shortly after the Portland lineup was solidified, WARM released a 4-song EP featuring three unreleased tracks and an Eluvium remix of L.A.P.D. vs N.Y.P.D.
+After a national tour, and nearly universal acclaim for their debut record, the initial formation of the band dissolved.
+Jordan relocated to Portland and recruited new band members: Mike Erwin (7 Years In Space), Kevin Davis (of Glowworm), Jesse Robert W. (also of Glowworm), and Matt Kline.
+Shortly after the Portland lineup was solidified, WARM Records released a 4-song EP featuring three unreleased tracks and an Eluvium remix of L.A.P.D. vs N.Y.P.D.

 In February 2008, the band released their second full-length LP, titled Longplay 2.
 The record features vocals by Carolyn Berk (of Lovers) and the artwork of Chris A'lurede.
 It was recorded by Adam Selzer (of Norfolk & Western) and Jason Powers at Type Foundry Studios in Portland.
-It was mixed by Jeff Stuart Saltzman and mastered by Roger Seibel.